t3n0/notes/python/cython.md

 There are [two syntax variants](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html) that can be used to write a module:
 1. the **cython** variant: the module is a `.pyx` file and uses the `cdef` keyword, there is *no need* to `import cython`;
-2. the **pure python** variant: the module is a standard `.py` file, we must `import cython` and declare variable following PEP-484 type hints and PEP 526 variable annotations.\
+2. the **pure python** variant: the module is a standard `.py` file, we must `import cython` and declare variables following PEP-484 type hints and PEP 526 variable annotations.

 In the following we use the first variant (because I like it more).